jyg/mob/README.md

 Edit the patch you want to export to MobMuPlat with pd >= 0.52. **Add the [mob] object on it**.
 Check the background color, the layout size, the number of pages, etc..
 You can adjust the scale factor with the "zoom" slider.

 All the native pd GUIs will be exported.
-They must interact with the patch only with their rcv and snd channel names (wired connections not tested).
+They must interact with the patch only with their rcv and snd channel names.
+Don't use wired connections with any guis.

 Save your patch.
-Click on red button, [**mob**] adds some stuff in the current patch and creates two new files in the **export** folder.
-The default name for the generated graphical interface file is the name of the patch but with the *.mmp extension.
+Click on red button, [**mob**] adds some stuff in the current patch and creates a new graphical interface file, with the same name of the patch but with the *.mmp extension.
 Copy both *.pd and *.mmp files to your mobile device (MobMuPlat directory).

 That's all !